 Our faculty collaborate extensively with other engineering departments in the Herff College of Engineering, across other UofM colleges and departments (e.g. Biology, Chemistry, Math and Physics) and with many units at UTHSC (e.g. School of Dentistry, Departments of Orthopedic Surgery, Neurology, and Microbiology Immunology & Biochemistry).

 How to Apply

 Applicants for Fall semester admission to the Joint Graduate Program must apply via the application portal hosted on UTHSC website.
 All applications are shared with faculty on both campuses.
 Applicants are encouraged to contact faculty on both campuses to learn about areas of research that are of interest to them and their career goals.
 When admitted, students are aligned with a faculty advisor on either the UofM or UTHSC campus.

 Our admissions committee is composed of members from both UofM and UTHSC campuses Your admission is to the Joint Graduate Program regardless of which campus your faculty advisor is located.
 Transfer of application materials to both campuses is handled by internal systems that the universities have developed.

 Detailed admissions and degree requirements for the MS and PhD programs can be found in our Graduate Catalog:

 For applications to be considered, all applications must be complete.
-Applications are complete when the following materials have been uploaded to the application site:
+Applications will be reviewed when the following materials have been uploaded to the application site: